JohnMichaelD/contact-Solution/README.md

 - In addition to resetting the counter, you can subtract a day from the counter when you wear glasses, or add a day when you accidentally sleep in them :( .

-- Soon, I would like to be able to begin tracking data, so each user can access the number of days contacts wore worn, glasses worn, etc.
+- Soon, this app may implement the ability to track specific data, so each user can access the number of days that contacts were worn, glasses were worn, etc.

 ### Screenshot